Associated Researchers

 Research Areas

-Sabelo J. Ndlovu-Gatsheni is Professor and Chair of Epistemologies of the Global South with emphasis on Africa.
+Sabelo J. Ndlovu-Gatsheni is Professor of History at the University of Calgary.
+Previously, he held the Chair of Epistemologies of the Global South with emphasis on Africa at the University of Bayreuth.
 He is a leading decolonial theorist with over a hundred publications in the fields of African history, politics, development, and decolonial theory.
 Furthermore, he is leader of a subproject within the "Postcolonial Hierarchies" network (BMBF-funded).

 Research Areas